kellywu3/Basic-Graph-Algorithm-Animations/README.md

-# Basic Graph Algorithm Animations
+# Graph Algorithm Animations

 ## OVERVIEW

 This Python program generates animations for Breadth First Search and Depth First Search.
-The program is able to generate a random graph with a specified number of nodes, run Breadth First Search and Depth First Search on the random graph, and animate the algorithm.
+The program creates a graph, runs Breadth First Search and Depth First Search on the graph, and animates the algorithm.

 **Breadth First Search**